DecentM/matomo-reporting-js/README.md

     // to reject and the Error instance will be passed to the function.
     // If the handler returns anything, it will be used for the promise response.
     // Otherwise, the promise will reject for any error.
-    'handler': (error) => sendToLoggingService(error),
+    // type: function (receives one argument of type Error) 'handler': (error) => sendToLoggingService(error), }, {
-  }, {
     // Mandatory
     // Set your Matomo instance's URL here
     // Depending on your server configuration, index.php may be required at the end.
+    // type: string
     'endpoint': 'https://demo.matomo.org/index.php',

     // Mandatory
-    // Your site ID you wish to track with this instance of the client 'idSite':   3,
+    // Your site ID you wish to track with this instance of the client
+    // type: number
+    'idSite':   3,

     // Optional, default: 100
     // This number (in miliseconds) dictates how much to wait for queries before
     // sending the bulk request to the API.
+    // type: number
     'patience': 100,

     // Optional, default: undefined
     // This string defines your authentication token if your site is not set
     // to public.
+    // type: string
     'token_auth': 'asdfghjkl1234567',

+    // Optional, default: undefined
+    // This object configures caching of the fetch function you passed above.
+    // Passing the object if optional, but if passed, all properties are required.
+    // type: object (see keys below)
+    'cache': {
+      // Milliseconds until the cache expires
+      // type: number
+      'maxAge': 10000,

+      // How many responses should be cached - larger sizes use more memory
+      // type: number
+      'cacheSize': 100,
+    }

     // Optional, default: {}
-    // Additional network headers to send in a key-value format 'headers': {},
+    // Additional network headers to send in a key-value format
+    // type: object
+    'headers': {},

     // Optional, default: false
-    // If true, the module will log its requests to the console before sending 'debug': false,
+    // If true, the module will log its requests to the console before sending
+    // type: boolean
+    'debug': false,
   })
   ```